 Example Studies Using Mixed-Methods Content Analysis

 I have listed my own literature review of content analysis, below.
 You may find the HTML version of my content analysis literature review here.

 - Ivankova, N.V.
 (2002.)
 Students’ Persistence in the University of Nebraska – Lincoln Distributed Doctoral Program in Educational Administration: a Mixed Methods Study (Doctoral Proposal).
 Sage Publications:New York.
 Retrieved from http://studysites.sagepub.com/creswellstudy/Sample%20Student%20Proposals/Proposal-MM-Ivankova.pdf. (pdf)

 Ivankova, N.V.
 (2004).
 Students’ persistence in the University of Nebraska -Lincoln Distributed Doctoral Program in Educational Leadership in Higher Education: A mixed methods study (doctoral dissertation).
 Retrieved from the ETD collection for University of Nebraska – Lincoln.
 Paper AAI3131545. http://digitalcommons.unl.edu/dissertations/AAI3131545. (pdf)

 - Ward, J.H.
 (2012).
 Managing Data: Content Analysis Methodology.
 Unpublished manuscript, University of North Carolina at Chapel Hill. (pdf)

 Please leave have any mixed-methods content analysis literature advice you would like to contribute in the comments section.

-If you would like to work with Impact Zone on a content analysis or data analysis and analytics project, please see our services page.
+If you would like to work with Impact Zone on a content analysis or data analysis and analytics project, please see our informatics consulting page.